OpenEvalProject/evals/manuscripts/elife-64575/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00hx57361 Princeton Neuroscience Institute, Princeton University Princeton United States
+1. Princeton Neuroscience Institute, Princeton University Princeton United States ([ROR:00hx57361](https://ror.org/00hx57361))
-2. https://ror.org/00971b260 DeepMind London United Kingdom
+2. DeepMind London United Kingdom ([ROR:00971b260](https://ror.org/00971b260))
-3. https://ror.org/02jx3x895 Department of Ophthalmology, University College London London United Kingdom
+3. Department of Ophthalmology, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-4. https://ror.org/02jx3x895 Gatsby Computational Neuroscience Unit, University College London London United Kingdom
+4. Gatsby Computational Neuroscience Unit, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-5. https://ror.org/00hx57361 Howard Hughes Medical Institute and Department of Molecular Biology, Princeton University Princeton United States
+5. Howard Hughes Medical Institute and Department of Molecular Biology, Princeton University Princeton United States ([ROR:00hx57361](https://ror.org/00hx57361))

 † Corresponding author

 ## Abstract

 Humans and animals make predictions about the rewards they expect to receive in different situations.
 In formal models of behavior, these predictions are known as value representations, and they play two very different roles.
-Firstly, they drive choice : the expected values of available options are compared to one another, and the best option is selected.
-Secondly, they support learning : expected values are compared to rewards actually received, and future expectations are updated accordingly.
+Firstly, they drive choice: the expected values of available options are compared to one another, and the best option is selected.
+Secondly, they support learning: expected values are compared to rewards actually received, and future expectations are updated accordingly.
 Whether these different functions are mediated by different neural representations remains an open question.
 Here, we employ a recently developed multi-step task for rats that computationally separates learning from choosing.
 We investigate the role of value representations in the rodent orbitofrontal cortex, a key structure for value-based cognition.
 Electrophysiological recordings and optogenetic perturbations indicate that these representations do not directly drive choice.
 Instead, they signal expected reward information to a learning process elsewhere in the brain that updates choice mechanisms.

 ## Introduction